 Who is exempt from the WWC Check?

-You cannot apply for a WWC Check:
+By law, you cannot apply for a WWC Check if you:

-- if you are a registered sex offender under the Sex Offenders Registration Act 2004
+- Sex Offenders Registration Act 2004

 - Serious Sex Offenders (Detention and Supervision) Act 2009.